tomhopper/numbr/README.md

 ## Changes

+0.10.1
+ : NA now produces NA values in output for both `number` and `name`.

 0.10.0
  : Improves the handling of Inf, -Inf, and NA values, but may break code written for prior versions.
-Will now correctly return `Inf`, "Inf"; `-Inf`, "-Inf"; and `NA`, "NA".
+Will now return `Inf`, "Inf"; `-Inf`, "-Inf"; and `NA`, "NA".